chenyc0901/GL24_project/README.md

 # GL24_project
-The analysis for DE gene upon GL24 treatment
+The analysis for DE genes upon GL24 treatment